 Just two and a half blocks shy of the Hollywood border, this West Hollywood restaurant/bar/café feels like the sexy younger cousin to Dan Tana’s.
-The main room is straight out of Scorsese’s Goodfellas, while the café hearkens back to a family restaurant you would find in Rome’s Campo de’ Fiori.
-For dinner, there’s pizza and pasta galore, but anyone with a sweet tooth knows to order Jones’ famed apple pie.
+The main room is straight out of Goodfellas, while the café hearkens back to a family restaurant you might find in Rome’s Campo de’ Fiori.
+For dinner, there’s pizza and pasta galore, but anyone with a sweet tooth knows to order Jones’ famed apple pie for two.
 The ooey, gooey slice spills out onto a wrought iron skillet, accompanied by a scoop of vanilla ice cream.
 It’s old school, old-fashioned and timeless.

-Don’t be fooled by the relaxed, homey vibe given off by this throwback diner, which first opened in 1963: when it comes to pies and burgers, they mean business.
-In addition to the griddle-cooked patties (topped, of course, with a secret recipe house-made sauce), the selection of pie here includes pillowy meringues (banana,coconut, lemon, butterscotch), seasonal fruit (strawberry, blackberry, peach) and classics (pumpkin, custard, cherry and even mince).
-Add ice cream or homemade whipped cream for $1.75.
+Don’t be fooled by the relaxed, homey vibe given off by this throwback diner, which first opened in 1963: As the name suggests, when it comes to pies and burgers, they mean business.
+In addition to the griddle-cooked patties (topped, of course, with a secret recipe house-made sauce), the selection of pie here includes pillowy meringues (banana, peanut butter, chocolate, coconut, lemon, butterscotch), seasonal fruit (strawberry, blackberry, peach and more) and classics (pumpkin, custard, cherry and even mince).
+Add ice cream or house-made whipped cream for $1.75.

 Salt’s Cure may not seem like the place to find exceptional pie, but the grapefruit wedge at this L.A. staple has become one of the city’s best slices.
 Tart, creamy and full of zest, it’s been with Salt’s Cure since their move from West Hollywood to Hollywood in 2015, and we wouldn’t have it any other way.